d-hoke/runcython/README.md

     main()

-  To compile, first we need to turn the cuda code c++ object code:
+  To compile, first we need to turn the cuda code into c++ object code:

     $ nvcc -c kernel.cu  --shared --compiler-options '-fPIC' -o kernel.o